It’s that time of year again….

-The deadline for employers to provide W-2 forms to their employees is January 31, 2018.
+The deadline for employers to provide W-2 forms to their employees is February 1, 2021.
+(Here’s the full lowdown on an employer’s responsibilities).
 But sometimes, for various reasons, employers do not provide W-2s.
 In some cases, a business has had to close its doors and has chosen not to pay for its former employees to receive W-2s.
 So, what’s a taxpayer to do?

 If you are unable to get in touch with someone at the company, or if it refuses to provide W-2s, what is your next step?
 Many individuals will attempt to get their information from the company’s former payroll provider.
 But for security reasons, payroll companies are not allowed to discuss employee information with anyone who is not an authorized contact on the account.